MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ## Joystick
 Both Turbotap and 6-button joysticks are supported.
+XE-1AP analog joystick is supported for the 4 games which are supported (After Burner II, Forgotten Worlds, Operation Wolf, Outrun)
 Do not enable these features for games not supporting it, otherwise game will work incorrectly.

+## Mouse
+Mouse is supported.
+Do not enable this feature for games not supporting it, otherwise game will work incorrectly.

 ## Pachinko
 Pachinko controller is supported through either paddle or analog joystick Y axis.